-3.1 Recognition and interpretation of negations in user queries
+4.1 Recognition and interpretation of negations in user queries

-An original bottom-up parser was developed for the purposes of syntactic analysis.
-The parser uses the following resources: (i) a lexicon with common words and financial terms with corresponding morphotactic rules, (ii) a set of negative "key-words" like pronouns, particles, etc. which indicate the negation in the input query and (iii) a grammar designed to cover more than 80% of the syntactic phenomena from a corpus of queries in controlled English.
+An original bottom-up parser is developed for the purposes of syntactic analysis.
+The parser uses the following resources: (i) a lexicon with common words and financial terms with corresponding morphotactic rules and (ii) a grammar covering 80% of the collected corpus of queries.
 During the parsing process the system semicompositionally produces the intermediate logical form of the input utterance.
-For example, the query will be translated to the following logical form:

-(1) "Who does not buy bonds?"
+For example, the question (1) "Who does not buy bonds?" will be translated to:

-'''

-(1') \neg (\forall (X, bond(X) \& buy(Y) \& \theta(Y, agnt, Univ) \& \theta(Y, obj, X)))
+(1') $\neg (\forall (X, bond(X) \& buy(Y) \& \theta(Y, agnt, Univ) \& \theta(Y, obj, X)))$

-'''

 The object to be extracted is marked by a special variable "Univ".
 The θ -terms correspond to the thematic roles of the verb.
-If the question has a negation, as in query (1), negation scope is considered ambiguous at this intermediate processing stage.
+If the question has a negation (as in the above example), its scope is considered ambiguous at this intermediate processing stage.
 To solve this problem we first set negation scope to the whole sentence and after that we construct all possible logical forms with localization of the negated phrases.
-Note that the approach illustrated by examples in this paper is adequate for input NL questions containing no disjunctions and implications.
-So the present assumption is that the intermediate logical form (1') contains conjunctions only.
+Note that the approach illustrated by examples in this article is adequate for input NL questions containing no disjunctions and implications.
+So the present assumption is that the intermediate logical form contains conjunctions only.
 But obviously there are no theoretical limitations to generalize the considerations and process input logical forms containing for instance disjunctions; for simplicity we focus on input NL queries without logical operators.

-Location of the negated sentence phrases: The logical form (1') is transformed to PCNF which is better than the original one, since the negation scope is maximally localized to the phrases, that are presented as a set of conjuncts.
+Location of the negated sentence phrases: The logical formulae (1') is transformed to Prenex Conjunctive Normal Form (PCNF).
+This form is better than the original one, because the negation scope is maximally localized to the phrases, which are presented as a set of conjunctions.
 Each conjunct is one unambiguous meaning of the sentence and can be treated separately from the remaining conjuncts in the formulae.
 All conjuncts give all possible meanings of the sentence.

-For example, the PCNF of query (1) is the disjunction of the following three logical forms:
+For example, the PCNF of query (1) is the conjunction of the following three logical forms:

-'''

-(2.1) \exists (X, \neg bond(X) \& buy(Y) \& \theta(Y, agnt, Univ) \& \theta(Y, obj, X))

-'''

-- $(2.2) \exists (X, bond(X) \& \neg buy(Y) \& \theta(Y, agnt, Univ) \& \theta(Y, obj, X))$ - $(2.3) \exists (X, \neg bond(X) \& \neg buy(Y) \& \theta(Y, agnt, Univ) \& \theta(Y, obj, X))$
+$\begin{array}{l} (2.1) \exists (X, \neg bond(X)\&buy(Y)\&\theta(Y, agnt, Univ)\&\theta(Y, obj, X)) \\ (2.2) \exists (X, bond(X)\&\neg buy(Y)\&\theta(Y, agnt, Univ)\&\theta(Y, obj, X)) \\ (2.3) \exists (X, \neg bond(X)\&\neg buy(Y)\&\theta(Y, agnt, Univ)\&\theta(Y, obj, X)) \end{array}$